Oxygen Partial Pressure

 How to understand the partial pressures

-At higher altitudes, increases in atmospheric pressure result in a drop in the pressure of our blood gases.
+At higher altitudes, increases in atmospheric pressure result in a drop in the force of our blood gases.
 This includes the partial pressure of oxygen.
 The lower the levels, the less we can move the oxygen from our lungs to our blood.

 This helps explain why some people have trouble breathing at higher altitudes, or even on commercial flights where the pressure in the cabin is equivalent to being about 4,000 to 10,000 feet above sea level.

-Why it is important to measure PO2
+Why it is essential to measure PO2

 With each breath we take, oxygen reaches the lungs and is sent to the alveoli.
 The alveoli are where the transfer of oxygen and carbon dioxide occurs.